Hitler's reference to the Armenian genocide: Background

-The Armenian genocide was the systematic relocation of around 1 million to 1.5 million ethnic Armenians in the Ottoman Empire during World War I. Germany was an ally of the Ottomans at the time and sent a large contingent of Officers and Soldiers to the Middle Eastern Theater.
-They would send back several reports about the Massacres perpetrated against Armenians, but the news was largely censored and even denied by German Government and press.
+The Armenian genocide was the systematic murder of around 600,000 to 1.5 million ethnic Armenians in the Ottoman Empire during World War I. Germany was an ally of the Ottomans at the time and sent a large contingent of officers and soldiers to the Middle Eastern Theater.
+They would send back several reports about the massacres perpetrated against Armenians, but the news was largely censored and even denied by German government and press.

 Abram L. Sachar, an American historian and founding president of Brandeis University, wrote that "the genocide was cited approvingly twenty-five years later by the Fuehrer... who found the Armenian 'solution' an instructive precedent".
 According to historian Stefan Ihrig, there is considerable evidence that the Nazi worldview was shaped by the Turkish Revolution and the lack of prosecution of Ottoman war criminals who committed the Armenian Genocide.
+During this same speech Hitler called the inhabitants of “East Asia and Arabia” derogatory terms and said they desired to be “flogged”, and mocked Turkey: “The little States cannot scare me.
+After Kemal’s death Turkey is governed by ‘cretins’ and half idiots.”

 Speech

 In his Obersalzberg speech, Hitler states:

 Our strength lies in our quickness and in our brutality; Genghis Khan has sent millions of women and children into death knowingly and with a light heart.
 History sees in him only the great founder of States.
-As to what the weak Western European civilisation asserts about me, that is of no account.
+As to what a weak Western European civilisation asserts about me, that is of no account.
 I have given the command and I shall shoot everyone who utters one word of criticism, for the goal to be obtained in the war is not that of reaching certain lines but of physically demolishing the opponent.
 And so for the present only in the East I have put my death-head formations' in place with the command relentlessly and without compassion to send into death many women and children of Polish origin and language.
 Only thus we can gain the living space (lebensraum) that we need.
 Who after all is today speaking about the destruction of the Armenians?